Linearity

 Kalman filtering implicitly assumes models that satisfy the strict mathematical linearity conditions.

-We will later see that important special cases of the Least Squared Error (Least Squares) parameter estimation problem produce equations that are strictly linear in the parameters.
-But it is possible to determine models that are not strictly linear using these methods.
+We will later see that important special cases of the Least Squared Error (Least Squares) parameter estimation problem can produce results that are strictly linear in the parameters or not, depending on how you define the problem.

 Footnotes: